aws-cloudformation/aws-cloudformation-resource-providers-sns/README.md

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [SECURITY ISSUE NOTIFICATIONS](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License